Crimes during liberation wars: The Lumumba murder

 For years, the proceedings stagnated.
 However, on 17 June 2025, the Belgian Federal Prosecutor's Office requested the referral of former Belgian diplomat Etienne Davignon, the last surviving accused in this case, to the Brussels Criminal Court (Tribunal correctionnel de Bruxelles).
 He is accused of having been involved in Lumumba's abduction and murder.
 It may constitute the final opportunity for a Belgian court to examine, under criminal law, the individual responsibilities related to the assassination of Lumumba.

 On January 20, 2026, the case was heard for the first time before the Brussels Court of First Instance.
 On this occasion, ten more members of the Lumumba family's grandchild generation joined the proceedings as civil parties.
-The court has announced that it will decide on March 17, 2026, whether the case will go to trial.
+In March the court has announced that the case will go to trial.
+The Court went beyond the submissions of the Federal Prosecutor by extending the scope of the trial to also cover the assassinations of Maurice Mpolo and Joseph Okito, who were executed alongside Lumumba.
+The trial is expected to begin in 2027.

 Wolfgang Kaleck, General Secretary of the ECCHR and member of the Berlin Bar Association, was officially appointed as legal counsel for the family in the summer of 2025.
 The upcoming trial is part of a broader movement for historical truth, memory, social peace, and post-colonial justice.